Trademark a Band Name: The Strategy for Building a Lasting Music Career

 Key Takeaway: Once you get your registered trademark, leverage the symbol to your advantage and protect yourself by labeling your property.

 Hundreds of thousands of amateur musicians wish they could make it in the music business.
-If you’re serious about creating a name for yourself and your band, set yourself apart from the amateurs.
-Take the time to learn about registering for a trademark with the USPTO.
-Be very careful, though; an unintended trademark snafu could cost you and your band mates a lot of time, money, and other resources.
-Time is of the essence when building your music career.
-It’s best to enlist the help of an expert.
+If you’re serious about creating a name for yourself and your band, set yourself apart from the amateurs by taking the proper steps to trademark your band name.